bretso25/-IT2030BretAllison/Week 7 Lab/readme.md

 - Use the Developer Tools (as shown below) to find and correct the CSS issue that prevents the label elements from displaying with the expected width.<br>
 Submit the link to your corrected TipCalculatorWk7 project files.<br>

+<h4>This was a nice little troubleshooting lab.
+I belive I have all the asks for this lab noted below</h4>

 Attempting to run the app gives you build errors pop up.
 In the Errors list I get these errors:

 - CS1002 ;expected , **File** TipCalculator.cs